American Sign Language

 Learning a new language can expand a student’s thinking, perspective and opportunities.
 Perimeter College’s guided pathway in American Sign Language prepares students for transfer to baccalaureate programs in interpreting, education or social service.

-For the latest information about required courses in the Sign Language Interpreting pathway, view the Associate Level Undergraduate Catalog.
+For information about required courses in the Sign Language Interpreting major, view the Bachelor’s Level Undergraduate Catalog.

 - Required Courses (unless used to satisfy Area D requirements) (9):

 - ANTH 2020 Introduction to Cultural Anthropology (3)